bilal9897/Portfolio-Inspired-by-Netflix/README.md

 ❤️ Acknowledgment

-Designed with inspiration from Netflix’s modern UI/UX and built using clean, maintainable code.
+Inspired by Netflix's cinematic UI and built using clean, modern web design principles.